Customized Tours

 Activities

-In general we ask that you inform us of any pre-existing medical conditions before travelling.
+In general, we ask that you inform us of any pre-existing medical conditions before traveling.
 If our field staff is of the opinion that a group member is unsuitable for an activity on the trip, they have the discretion and authority to refuse that person to participate in the activity, for the safety of themselves and the rest of the group.
-Exposure to sun is a real risk for travellers when doing any outside activity in Asia.
+Exposure to the sun is a real risk for travelers when doing any outside activity in Asia.
 We recommend that you slip, slop, slap at all times – that’s slip on a shirt, slop on sunscreen and slap on a hat.

 1. Trekking